 When you’re just getting into growing…

-The topic of marijuana seeds seems like one of those topics that looks easy on the surface…
+The topic of marijuana seeds is one of those topics, that looks easy on the surface…

 But once you start digging a little deeper…

-It’s essential you start out with high quality marijuana seeds from the right strain.
+it’s essential that you start out with high quality seeds from the right strain.

-Once you have got the right seeds, you not only ease your whole growing process…
+Once you've got the right seeds, you not only ease your whole growing process…

 But you grow plants that yield buds that are on a whole new level in terms of:

-Which is why in today’s post, you will learn how to pick the best marijuana seeds for your specific setup, including the strain and where to buy top quality seeds.
+Which is why in today’s guide, you will learn how to pick the best marijuana seeds that will match with the effects and flavors you're looking for...

 Let’s get to it.